Revisiting Multivariate Time Series Forecasting with Missing Values: Introduction

 \item[\ding{183}] \textit{\textbf{Flawed imputation, in turn, leads to poor prediction performance.}} Errors from the imputation stage inevitably propagate into forecasting.
 As shown in \cref{fig:intro_analysis}~(a-2, c), the predictions exhibit large deviations from the prediction targets.
-Notably, even a simple model DLinear applied directly to incomplete observed data outperforms a more complex framework that combines TimesNet for imputation with DLinear for prediction.
+Notably, even a model TimeXer applied directly to incomplete observed data outperforms a more complex framework that combines TimesNet for imputation with TimeXer for prediction.
 These findings indicate that a flawed imputation stage can actively harm, rather than enhance, the forecasting capabilities of a model. \end{itemize}

 Based on these two observations, we ask a fundamental question: \textit{\textbf{Is it possible to predict directly from partially observed time series, avoiding the pitfalls of imputation while maintaining high accuracy?}} To answer this, we propose \textbf{C}onsistency-\textbf{R}egularized \textbf{I}nformation \textbf{B}ottleneck~(\MODEL), a novel framework that predicts directly from partially observed data, bypassing the issues associated with imputation.
 CRIB is built on the Information Bottleneck~(IB) principle, which enables it to learn a compressed representation that filters noise from missing values while preserving essential predictive signals.
 To achieve this, it employs a unified-variate attention mechanism to capture complex correlations from the sparse input and is trained with a consistency regularization scheme to enhance robustness, especially under high missing rates.